 The All-Clad HA1 is a heavy-weight in the class of nonstick cookware.
 It's hefty, to be sure, but its weight is in large part due to its large diameter of 12 ⅛" and the 8 ¾" handle.
-For those looking to make big meals, it should be an easy pick.
+For those looking to make large meals, it should be an easy choice.
 The pan also comes standard with a glass lid, thus adding to the diversity of cooking techniques it can accommodate.
-Moreover, the pan and lid are rated to 500º F in the oven — a real benefit for those tackling involved recipes.
+Both the pan and lid are rated to 500º F in the oven — a real benefit for those tackling involved recipes.

 As is often the case, a product's pros can also be cons in certain situations.
-For example, the large size of this pan may require more space than one's range or kitchen can handle.
-Moreover, its long handle is easily bumped in a busy kitchen, and heat is poorly distributed across the wide cooking surface if the burner is small.
+For example, the pan's dimensions require more real estate than many ranges or kitchens may have to offer.
+Moreover, its long handle can be easily bumped in a busy kitchen, and heat is poorly distributed across the wide cooking surface if the burner is small.
 It won't be a surprise that, given its proportions, this pan was not preferred for pan flipping items such as omelets, though the generous real estate is advantageous for pouring in multiple pancakes.
-Lastly, the nonadhesive coating is decent but not great, likely requiring the use of grease over time.
+Lastly, the nonadhesive coating is decent but not great, likely requiring grease over time.
 That said, considering its competitive price, this pan performed admirably and will satisfy most users.

 On the flip side, the Anolon is reasonably limited.
 It doesn't come with a lid, and despite its oven-safe rating, its "sure grip" handle isn't suited for use in the oven.
-Finally, for long-term durability, its three layers of nonstick coatings do not inspire confidence, as the surface showed some wear after our testing was complete.
+Finally, its three layers of nonstick coatings do not inspire confidence for long-term durability, as the surface showed some wear after our testing was complete.
 Despite these shortcomings, we think that this pan is an excellent choice for a dedicated egg pan, as the finished product will come sliding out onto a plate with little to no resistance.